-At the live hearing, each party's advisor will be permitted to another party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
-In lieu of an advisor asking questions, the party may instead elect to submit questions to the decisionmaker to ask other parties or witness for the duration of the hearing.
+At the live hearing, each party's advisor will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Such questions will be conducted directly, orally, and in real time by the party's advisor and will never be conducted by a party personally.
 Only relevant cross-examination and other questions may be asked of a party or witness.
-Before a complainant, respondent, or witness answers a question at the hearing, the Hearing Panel and decisionmaker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
-Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant in the complaint, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.

-The party and the witness may choose not to answer any relevant question from the other party's advisor.
-The Hearing Panel may rely on any statement of that party or witness without the cross-examination or question answering in reaching a determination regarding responsibility.
-The Hearing Panel will not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
-The decisionmaker may also ask direct questions of any party or witness.
+Before a complainant, respondent, or witness answers a question at the hearing, the Hearing Panel must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant in the formal complaint, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
+If a party is not willing to answer any relevant question from the other party's advisor, or a witness is not willing to answer any relevant question from either advisor, the Hearing Panel will not rely on any statement of that party or witness in reaching a determination regarding responsibility.
+The Hearing Panel, however, will not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.

-All evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint will be made available at the hearing.
+All evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint will be made available at the hearing.